Renting social housing

 1. Main facts and figures

-• in 2016 to 2018, 17% of households (3.9 million) in England lived in social housing (they rented their home from a local authority or housing association)
+• in the 2 years to March 2023, 17% of households in England lived in social housing – this means they rented their home from a local authority or housing association

-• across most income bands, White British households were less likely to rent social housing than households from all other ethnic groups combined
+• across all income bands, White British households were less likely to rent social housing than households from all other ethnic groups combined

 2. Things you need to know